AIDEA, AEA approve $75 million-plus for statewide energy

 “The board’s push is to make something work and come back to us,” board member and Commerce Department Commissioner Susan Bell said.

-The board also moved its next meeting to Wednesday, June 4; it was originally set for Monday, June 2.
+The board also moved its next meeting to Wednesday, June 4; it was originally scheduled for Monday, June 2.